When taking enforcement action, our inspectors will explain to the PCBU:

 The National Compliance and Enforcement Policy (external link) sets out the nationally agreed principles for monitoring and enforcing compliance with the Work Health and Safety Act 2012.

-If you fail to meet or breach their duty under this Act, inspectors may use a range of compliance and enforcement measures:
+If you fail to meet or breach your duty under this Act, inspectors may use a range of compliance and enforcement measures:

 - advice and information